Design for children is focus of new MoMA exhibit

 The exhibit includes children's books collected by Alfred H. Barr on a 1927-28 trip to the Soviet Union, before he was appointed MoMA'S founding director.

-"When Barr was thinking about the development of modernist art and design he went on this life-changing visit to the Soviet Union and chose to buy children's books," Kinchin said.
+"When Barr was thinking about the development of modernist art and design he went on this life-changing visit to the Soviet Union and chose to buy children's books," Kichin said.

 Familiar objects such as Lego building bricks, Erno Rubik's Cube, Etch-a-Sketch and Slinky are part of the exhibit, along with furniture by Alvar Aalto, a chair by Charles Eames and Eero Saarinen, school desks by Arne Jacobsen and Jean Prouve and playground equipment by Isamu Noguchi.

-Kinchin and curatorial assistant Aidan O'Connor said they particularly enjoyed the painted wood series personifying childhood misdeeds done in 1930 by Minka Podhajska and lent by the Museum of Decorative Arts in Prague.
+Kichin and O'Connor said they particularly enjoyed the painted wood series personifying childhood misdeeds done in 1930 by Minka Podhajska and lent by the Museum of Decorative Arts in Prague.

 "The collection includes the child who can't sit still and the one who eats too much, another who thinks too much; and the one, wearing glasses, who reads too much," O'Connor said.